pablogcardoso/Angular1.6ProtractorSeed/README.md

 # Angular1.6ProtractorSeed#
 Basic structure for AngularJs project with Protractor E2E
 ## Specs
--This project use UI-Route for make routing with multiple views.
+*This project use UI-Route for make routing with multiple views.
--Use Angular 1.6.x or leter
+*Use Angular 1.6.x or leter
--Need Nodejs 6.x or leter
+*Need Nodejs 6.x or leter
--Protractor 5.2.0 or leter
+*Protractor 5.2.0 or leter

 ## Installation
 **Note**